bitwarden/help/_articles/features/auto-fill-browser.md

 Bitwarden Browser Extensions provide a set of keyboard shortcuts (a.k.a *hot keys*) to auto-fill login information.
 Your Vault must be unlocked for these options to be available.

-To auto-fill login information, use the following **default** shortcuts:
+To auto-fill login information, use the following **default** shortcuts.
+If there are multiple Login items with the detected URI, the last-used login will be used for the auto-fill operation.
+You can cycle through multiple Logins by repeatedly using the keyboard shortcut:

 - On Windows: `Ctrl + Shift + L`
 - On macOS: `Cmd + Shift + L`